November 18 - Mastering Time: The Great Railroad Innovation of 1883

 Charles F. Dowd initially proposed dividing the country into hour-wide time zones while running a girls’ school in Saratoga Springs, New York, after his students questioned why train schedules were so confusing.

-The implementation of standard time zones was technically voluntary - the U.S. Congress didn’t officially adopt the system until the Standard Time Act of 1918, 35 years after the railroads implemented it.
+The implementation of standard time zones was technically voluntary; the U.S. Congress did not officially adopt the system until the Standard Time Act of 1918, thirty-five years after the railroads implemented it.

 William F. Allen’s original proposal included a fifth time zone for eastern Maine, but this was ultimately rejected as impractical.

-The development of accurate marine chronometers for navigation at sea in the 18th century laid the groundwork for precise time standardization on land.

-The term “railroad time” became synonymous with precision and reliability in the late 19th century, giving rise to the phrase “running like clockwork.”
+The term “railroad time” became synonymous with precision and reliability in the late nineteenth century, giving rise to the phrase “running like clockwork.”

 Today’s Reflection